aystshen/MatrixView/README.md

 * `highlightedAnimInterval` - Highlighted the animation time interval
 * `highlightedIndex` - Highlighted a column
 * `enableEdit` - Supported edit
+* `minEditValue` - The minimum value allowed for editing.
+* `maxEditValue` - The maximum value allowed for editing.

 ## Developed By
 * ayst.shen@foxmail.com